-With best practice mitigation measures in place, no significant effects are predicted on material assets and waste.
+With best practice mitigation measures in place, the residual significance of effect on material assets and waste is considered to be neutral.
 Therefore, in accordance with DMRB Guidance document LA 110: Material Assets and Waste, no further assessment is required.